pharmacometric/modbuild.pharmacometrics.ai/README.md

 # [PK/PD Model Builder : modbuild.pharmacometrics.ai](https://modbuild.pharmacometrics.ai/)
-AI Generated Model Builder with Help from William
+AI Generated Model Builder with Help from William (Tokens: 516,221)

 # How to use
 ```